bugzmanov/nes_ebook/src/chapter_3_2.md

 Don't forget to fix failing tests now **:trollface:**

-Alright that was the easy part.
+Alright, that was the easy part.

 Remember LDA  opscode we've implemented last chapter?
 That single mnemonic (LDA) actually can be traslated into 8 different machine instructions depending on a type of the parameter: